COHS Student FAQs

-To get a library card, visit a library branch with your picture ID with your current address on it and a bill in your name with your current address.
-If you have a card with fines, learn more about paying off your fines or volunteering to reduce the amount that you owe.
+To get a library card, visit a library branch with your picture ID that has your current address on it and a bill in your name with your current address.
+If you have a card with fines, learn more about paying off your fines or volunteering to reduce the amount that you owe with our Access Programs.
+For example, with Volunteer Away Your Fines, you can sign up and volunteer for an event.
 For every hour you volunteer, you can reduce the amount you owe by $20.

 How will people be selected for the program?

 Applicants will be required to take an online self-assessment and successfully pass (70% or higher) the prerequisite course to qualify for an interview.
 If prospective students pass the interview (70% or higher) they will be invited to an orientation where they will learn details about the program and available resources.
 When scholarships become available, qualified students will be considered for a free scholarship.
 Enrollment is limited and demand is high.
 Time management and self-motivation are essential elements for success.
 All phases of the program require a passing score of 70% or higher.

 If you successfully complete the selection process above, San José Public Library may award you a free scholarship valued at $1,100 to continue in the program.
 At that time, a library representative will speak with you about your commitment and provide you with all of the information you need to get started.